-Our Property segment writes residential property insurance in 43 states and the District of Columbia, and renters insurance in 44 states and the District of Columbia primarily in the independent agency channel.
+Our Property segment, which we began reporting in 2015 after we acquired a majority interest in ARX, writes residential property insurance in 44 states and the District of Columbia, and renters insurance in 45 states and the District of Columbia primarily in the independent agency channel, and through select agents under our Platinum program to drive home and auto bundling.
 We also act as a participant in the "Write Your Own" program for the National Flood Insurance Program under which we write flood insurance in 44 states and the District of Columbia.

-Our Property business represented about 5% of our total net premiums written in 2018, compared to 4% in both 2017 and 2016.
-We tend to see more business written during the second and third quarters based on the cyclical nature of property sales.
+Our Property business represented about 4% of our total net premiums written in both 2019 and 2017, and 5% in 2018.
+We tend to see more business written during the second and third quarters of the year based on the cyclical nature of property sales.
 Losses also tend to be higher during the warmer weather months when storms are more prevalent.
-For 2018, Texas and Florida comprised 46% of our Property business based on direct premiums written.
-As a property writer, we have exposure to losses from catastrophes, including hurricanes, and other severe storms.
+As a property insurer, we have exposure to losses from catastrophes, including hurricanes, and other severe storms.
 To help mitigate these risks, we enter into reinsurance arrangements.
 See the "Reinsurance" section below for further discussion of our reinsurance programs.